hcomet/CheapoDC/CheapoDC/README.md

 CheapoDC configuration files.
 8. Change in ESP32 Partition Scheme required for CheapoDC V2.1.x.
 See [Partition Scheme](#partition-scheme) for details.
 9. As of V2.2.0, CheapDC now supports firmware and data partition upgrades using the Web UI and HTTP OTA.
 See the documentation on [Web OTA Update](https://hcomet.github.io/CheapoDC/CheapoDCWebUpdate.html) for details.
+10. As of V2.3.0, when in Access Point Mode, CheapoDC will use the hostname for the SSID.
-10. See the CheapoDC [release notes](https://github.com/hcomet/CheapoDC/releases) for additional details.
+11. See the CheapoDC [release notes](https://github.com/hcomet/CheapoDC/releases) for additional details.

 ## Setting Up Your Build Environment